Networks

 Industry Network

-The Industry section of NPA looks to collaborate and partner with Nebraska pharmacists in various ways.
-From educational partnerships in medical information, screening programs, or DEI initiatives, there are many resources that Industry can utilize to work with pharmacists and pharmacies across the state effectively.
-We are looking for members that want to identify, create, and execute strategies to heighten engagement in the Industry section with the rest of the NPA membership.
+The Industry Network section of NPA strives to build a bridge between Industry and Pharmacy Practice.
+Our aim is to foster a forum for educational partnerships in medical information and scientific exchange, interface for policy and advocacy discussions centered on patient impact and health equity, and collaboration with pharmacists and pharmacies across the state to advance the safe, effective, and equitable use of medicines.
+We are looking for members who want to identify, create, and execute strategies that heighten engagement in the Industry Network section with the rest of the NPA membership.

 Long-Term Care Network

-The rules and regulations of long-term care present their own unique set of challenges for this field of pharmacy practice.
-The NPA Long-Term Care Network aims to connect pharmacists and technicians from across the state to provide education, network with peers, and advocate for new and improved legislation.
-Our facility partners depend on us to serve as the medication expert of the interdisciplinary care team.
+The rules and regulations of long-term care present their unique challenges for this field of pharmacy practice.
+The NPA Long-Term Care Network aims to connect pharmacists and technicians across the state to provide education, network with peers, and advocate for new and improved legislation.
+Our facility partners depend on us to serve as the medication experts of the interdisciplinary care team.
 The network's educational programs and other resources will give you the tools you need to succeed.

 New Practitioner Network

 One of the most difficult and exciting times in our careers is transitioning from student to practitioner.
-This network is for anyone that has graduated in the past ten years and would like to connect with fellow pharmacists.
+This network is for anyone who has graduated in the past ten years and wants to connect with fellow pharmacists.
 We are here for you to ask any questions that may come up or to help you in any way as you establish yourself in the profession.
 Our events bring mature and new practitioners together and involve finances.

 To join a Network, log in to your NPA member account.